-We, New Zealanders are not always known to feel comfortable singing our praises.
+We, as in us New Zealanders are not always known to feel comfortable singing our praises.
 Though there’s one day a year when it’s not just acceptable, we are expected, to do just that.

 February 6 this year marks the 179th anniversary of the signing of Te Tiriti o Waitangi (the Treaty of Waitangi).